 Which other participating designers and makers are you looking forward to seeing at Bowerbird?

 I’m a huge fan of the Jam Factory and am super excited to see Xanthe Murphy’s ceramic workshop in action.
-I’m also excited to see so many sustainably focused designers in the line up, Mister Timbuktu, Honest Studios and Luna Gallery to name a few!
+I’m also excited to see so many sustainably focused designers in the line up, Team Timbuktu, Honest Studios and Luna Gallery to name a few!
 We can’t wait!

 Bowerbird is celebrating 10 years in the making.
 What were you doing 10 years ago and what are your plans for the next decade?